Using secrets in the Conveyor operators

 Create the secret in AWS

 The first step is to create a sensitive value in AWS parameter store.
-Since you do not want to check this value into source control, it is often a manual process to add it in the AWS console as described here:
+Since you typically do not want to include this value into source control, it is often a manual process to add it in the AWS console as described here:

 Use the secret in Airflow